New short breaks activities and family support in 2023/24!

 Stay & play sessions are being delivered across the borough by Children & Family Centres in collaboration with Cherry Garden School.
 Sessions are running midweek, at weekends and during school holidays and will include specialist advice and support on topics such as communication, autism and behaviour.
 For more information visit www.pprncfc.com/sensational-stay-and-play

 New special interest clubs will be piloted for young people aged 16-25 to support them to develop their skills and connect with peers around shared interests.
-More information will be published on the local offer and distributed by local organisations when available.
+More information will be published on the local offer in the Things to Do section and distributed by local organisations when available.

 We will also be piloting a new awards programme with a small number of 19-25 year olds at Bede House.
 The awards programme will offer community-based personal development activities for young people with an Education, Health & Care Plan (EHCP).